HaikuTeam/animator/QA.md

-The JIT properties available for the root element are limited The JIT properties for other elements in the timeline are correct and not overwhelming I can add a JIT property to an element, which creates a row in the timeline for that property name If I add a JIT property like style.border, the row cluster automatically expands
+The JIT properties available for the root element are limited The JIT properties for other elements in the timeline are correct and not overwhelming I can add a JIT property to an element, which creates a row in the timeline for that property name If I add a JIT property like style.border, the row cluster automatically expands and focuses

-Solo Keyframes
+Solo Keyframes [doing]

 I am able to select a single keyframe by clicking on it I am able to deselect a single keyframe by clicking elsewhere